-Whenever a call is ringing your extension, you can configure NexDial to de-iconify (i.e., screen-pop) and focus to the top of your screen.
+Whenever a call is ringing your extension, or you have a waiting call, you can configure NexDial to de-iconify (i.e., screen-pop) and focus to the top of your screen.
 You can then view the caller ID of the incoming call before you answer it, and you do not have to search for the application among the various windows you are using.
 You can also configure NexDial to screen-pop when you take your telephone off hook as well.
 This is set under the Tools->Options menu.